Bottom Dump Trash Hoppers: Styles, Uses And Benefits (plus real-life examples of using them)

-The second significant distinction in drop bottom styles is the difference between enclosed and open hoppers.
+The second significant distinction in drop-bottom styles is the difference between enclosed and open hoppers.

 Enclosed hoppers are often referred to as sawdust hoppers, but in reality, they are useful for capturing and storing any kind of granular material.
 You could use them for sawdust, sand, gravel, stone, or any other loose material.

 These hoppers often come with an inlet port that can be securely connected to a dust collector or fan.

 That means the waste from your shop goes directly into the enclosed hopper without you ever even touching it.
 Less dust and less work is always a good thing.
 Just think about having less sawdust on all the surfaces in your shop, less sawdust in your nose, lungs, and hair, and less to clean up!

-Some businesses even use enclosed hoppers in their cyclone systems!
+Some businesses even use enclosed hoppers in their cyclone systems.